 Communication

-New technology brings with it tons of exciting and effective ways to improve interoffice and board-to-staff communication.
-Nothing will replace face-to-face interaction, and in areas such as HR and quarterly employee check-ins, in-person meetings should be kept as an option — but there’s no denying the advantages of tech communication.
 Virtual meetings minimize expenses, increase productivity, and encourage team building with those who work remotely.
 Sharing information with your team is easier than ever with improved workplace messaging software, and engaging with members and community is only a click away with the rise of social media platforms.

 Cost vs. Payoff